jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 - `[Symbol.asyncIterator]()` returns an object with a `next()` method
 - next() returns a `Promise`
 - If this is the last value, the `Promise` should resolve to `{ done: true }`
-- Otherwise it should resolve to `{ value: value, done: false }` where value is the next value
+- Otherwise it should resolve to `{ value: value, done: false }` where `value` is the next value

-This is somewhat more complicated than the `async function*` syntax but can be used to solve problems that `async function*` can't.
+This is ~~somewhat~~ more complicated than the `async function*` syntax but can be used to solve problems that `async function*` can't.
 For example, it is useful for turning a stream of events into an async iterable.

 ## Turning a stream of events into an async iterable

 Async iterators make it possible to turn code that requires callbacks to one that has control flow that's easier to follow e.g.
+_JR: Maybe include this is the first paragraph?
+Feels like this is your headline?_

 Instead of this syntax: